rsyncOSX/RsyncUI/README.md

 ## Version of rsync

-RsyncUI is verified with rsync versions 2.6.9 and 3.2.x.
 It is recommended to install the latest version of [rsync](https://rsyncui.netlify.app/post/rsync/) by Homebrew.

 ## Application icon